alan-turing-institute/PDSampler.jl/docs/src/techdoc/local.md

 The function `ls_init` initialises an `AllEventList` object corresponding to the graph as well as a priority queue.

-#### Reshape
+#### Reshape, Random

 Once a factor is selected, the operations are very similar to the global BPS.
 But once an event is generated, it is necessary to slice it according to the different nodes so that they all store the relevant portion of information.
-The `reshape` function reshapes a generated object into the appropriate format.
+The `ls_reshape` function reshapes a generated object into the appropriate format.

+The `ls_random` generates random numbers of the appropriate dimensions corresponding to an event list.

 #### Retrieve

-The retrieve function is called to access a specific factor.
+The `ls_retrieve` function is called to access a specific factor.
 For that factor it retrieves:

 * The positions `xf`, a list of positions for each nodes associated with the factor interpolated at a time `t`
 * The velocities `vf`, a list of velocities for each nodes associated with the factor
 * The gradient at `xf` (as seen from the factor)
 * The index of the variables associated with the factor

 The interpolation is done following the method highlighted in the paper (recover the last event and follow the ray for required time).

+#### Update Priority Queue

+For a given factor, the `ls_updatepq!` updates the current priority queue by generating an event (possibly with thinning) for the required factor and storing it in the priority queue then returning that priority queue.

+That function is usually called after a call of `ls_retrieve`: i.e. the interpolated position is recovered then correspondingly an event is generated and stored in the priority queue using `ls_updatepq!`.

+#### Save update

+Once a factor has been triggered and a new event computed, it is pushed in the relevant `EventList` objects using this `ls_saveupdate!` function which updates the `all_eventlist` object corresponding to the general simulation.

+#### Refreshment

+The function `ls_refreshment` triggers a refreshment for the current factor and the corresponding refreshment of the priority queue.